hack-ink/codewars/6kyu/Rectangle into Squares/README.md

 ## Thinking

-You can simply draw a picture, using the square to cut the rectangle.
+You can simply draw a rectangle.
+Then cut the rectangle with a square whose length is the length of the rectangle's shorter side.
 It will help you to understand.

 **logic**